|

 on land and placed it on a bench.
 As soon as

-she had let go of it, it transformed into a
+she let go of it, it transformed into a very

-wasn't real, I had that same feeling of it
+this scorpion wasn't real, I had that same

-notice of any of this, she left it and went away –
+of this, she left it and went away – as if

-I knew it could, and it would, if it
+knew it could, and I knew it would, if it

 just came close to me, if it just got a